 The following are the notable features of BOL.

-• Document of Title: A BOL acts as a legal contract between the shipper and the carrier.
+- Document of Title: A bill of lading acts as a legal contract between the shipper and the carrier.
 Unlike a waybill, a BOL can be a negotiable document, depending on the requirements.
 If the need arises to transfer ownership, it can be a negotiable document.

 BOL is commonly observed in the following types.